Table of Contents

 Partition of Bengal and Swadeshi Movement

 Bengali Hindus led the political campaign for greater participation in administration, but as Muslims currently rule the East, their position would be undermined.
-Hindus were so frequently utilized to oppose Bengal’s division, which Muslims were more in favor of.
+Hindus were so frequently utilized to oppose Bengal’s division, which Muslims were more in favour of.

 The events that followed the partition of Bengal, however, ignited a nearly nationwide anti-British movement that included boycotts, an attempt on the life of the head of the new West Bengal province, and both peaceful and violent protests.
 The partition of Bengal had only been in place for five short years before it was declared invalid in 1911.